roddhjav/pass-import/README.md

   '[': ''
   ']': ''

-# The list of protocol.
+# The list of protocols.
 To be removed from the title.
 protocols:
   - http://
   - https://

-# The list of invalid caracters.
+# The list of invalid characters.
 Replaced by the separator.
 invalids:
   - '<'
   - '>'